GSA/cdoc/_posts/2019-01-15-second-post.md

 ---
-title: Second page
+title: Relaunch of resources.data.gov
-layout: post
+layout: newspost
-date: January 15, 2019
+date: September 10, 2020
-author: George Washington
+author: CDO Council
 excerpt: This is an excerpt for second page
 ---